ericsuh/dirichlet/README.md

 Simplex Plots
 -------------

 The `dirichlet.simplex` module creates scatter, contour, and filled contour 2-simplex plots.
+To use this, be sure to install the `simplex` package "extra" (e.g. `pip install dirichlet[simplex]`).

 Caveats
 -------